 The Parliamentary Assembly of the OSCE is the platform of inter-parliamentary relations and cooperation.

 The OSCE has established a web of field missions with the aim of organizing its activities more efficiently and better coordinating with the participating States, as well as for raising awareness on the goals and principles of the Organization.

-The peace process of the Nagorno-Karabakh conflict resolution runs in the framework of the OSCE Minsk Group.
-The permanent members of the Minsk Group include the following participating States: Belarus, Germany, Italy, Sweden, Finland and Turkey as well as Armenia and Azerbaijan and, on a rotating basis, the OSCE Troika.
-It is Co-Chaired by France, Russian Federation and the United States of America.
+The other members of the Minsk Group are the following participating States: Belarus, Germany, Italy, Sweden, Finland and Turkey as well as Armenia and Azerbaijan and, on a rotating basis, the OSCE Troika.

-The High Level Planning Group was established within the framework of the OSCE with an open-ended mandate issued on 23 March 1995, aimed at developing a plan for the establishment, force structure requirements and operation of a future multinational OSCE peacekeeping force for the area of Nagorno-Karabakh conflict.
+The High Level Planning Group was established within the framework of the OSCE with a mandate issued on March 1995 aimed at preparation of a future peacekeeping operation in the area of Nagorno-Karabakh conflict.

-On 10 August 1995, the OSCE Chairman-in-Office appointed a Personal Representative of the CiO on the Conflict Dealt with by the OSCE Minsk Conference.
-Ambassador Andrzej Kasprzyk of Poland was appointed Personal Representative in January 1997, after having been Acting Personal Representative since July 1996.
+In 1995, the OSCE Chairman-in-Office appointed a Personal Representative of the CiO on the Conflict Dealt with by the OSCE Minsk Conference .
+Ambassador Andrzej Kasprzyk of Poland has been acting Personal Representative since July 1996.

-Armenia has acceded to the OSCE Arman Kirakossian, the Ambassador Extraordinary and Plenipotentiary of the Republic of Armenia to the Republic of Austria.
+Armenia has acceded to the OSCE since January 30, 1992.
+The head of the Permanent Mission of the Republic of Armenia to the OSCE is Arman Kirakossian, the Ambassador Extraordinary and Plenipotentiary of the Republic of Armenia to the Republic of Austria.